pypa/hatch/docs/config/build.md

     ```

 !!! note
-    Directory contents are recursively included.
+    - The contents of directory sources are recursively included.
+    - Sources that do not exist are silently ignored.

 !!! warning
     Files included using this option will overwrite any file path that was already included by other file selection options.